hanbman/eth_decentralized_resume/README.md

 *ganache-cli*

 This creates a development blockchain with 10 prefunded accounts so that testing can occur.
+Default port is 8545 where the chain is running.
+This is also where truffle looks when running migration and tests.

 In the same directory, run the command: